 Having worked in-house and at an agency, I can tell you that agency work demands greater efficiency.
 There is simply less time when managing multiple brands and increased urgency to deliver results fast.

 An agency also operates with less bureaucracy and internal meetings whereas, at least when I was an in-house marketer, there were hours each day spent in meetings and trying to get buy-in on various projects from stakeholders.

 The agency’s ability to contribute as an external contributor frees them up from the corporate day-to-day for greater efficiency.

 Hiring up and laying off a digital marketing team during times of expansion and contraction is anything but flexible.

-The time and cost of recruiting and on-boarding new hires and the toll of letting them go when pulling back - as well as the expense of unemployment is taxing.
+The time and cost of recruiting and onboarding new hires and the toll of letting them go when pulling back – as well as the expense of unemployment, is taxing.

-Alternative, an agency allows you to onboard within a few days and scale down or terminate with reasonable notice.
+Alternatively, an agency allows you to onboard within a few days and scale down or terminate with reasonable notice.

 4. Cross-client experience